Schools - coronavirus

 Re-opening of schools from Monday 1 June 2020

-From Monday (June 1), it is the government’s plan for lower, primary and middle schools to begin reopening, on a limited basis, beginning with the phased return of pupils in reception, year 1 and year 6.
+In line with the government’s plan for lower, primary and middle schools to begin reopening, on a limited basis, beginning with the phased return of pupils in reception, year 1 and year 6 began on 1 June.

 We have been supporting schools as they plan to get more pupils back to school as soon as it is safe to do so, with the first priority being the health and wellbeing of all pupils, their families and staff.